-Students who may wish to transfer The Masgutova Graduate School credits to other schools must not assume that credits earned at The Masgutova Graduate School will be accepted by receiving institutions.
+Students who may wish to transfer The Masgutova Graduate School credits to other schools must not assume that other institutions will accept credits earned at The Masgutova Graduate School.
 Institutions of higher learning vary in their transfer policies, and they may accept or deny transfer credits at their discretion.
 This is standard practice in colleges and universities.
-Students who want to transfer The Masgutova Graduate School credits should carefully check out policies of the school to which they want to transfer.
+Students who want to transfer The Masgutova Graduate School credits should carefully check out the policies of the school to which they want to transfer.